genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 This page describes the various configuration options available for authentication.
 These are located in your _application-name-_**auth-preferences.kts** file.

-All these configuration settings are wrapped within the `security` function.
+Inside the file, all the configuration settings are wrapped within the `security` function.

 ## The security function